Frequently Asked Questions

 Will there be free time and can I explore other locations during the course?

 Can I bring family or friends with me?
-Can they join the welcome dinner and the field trip?
+Can they join the field trip or meals during the program?

-Yes, family and friends may travel with you, and they are welcome to join social events during the course, but they may not attend lectures, workshops or roundtable discussions.
+Yes, family and friends may travel with you, and they are welcome to join social events (and self-organized meals) during the course, but they may not attend lectures, workshops or roundtable discussions.
+You may be able to bring one person to the field trip, but please first ask us if space permits.
+If there is space on the bus, we will be glad to welcome family members.